facebook/fbt/README.md

 ```

 ## Installing fbt
-We have plans to make the transform and runtime installable as an npm package.
+We will make the transform and runtime installable as an npm package soon.
 Until then,
 See how to use the source directly with Babel and Webpack in our demo-app:

 ```